OlympusDAO/olympus-docs/docs/overview/05_emissions-manager.md

 ## Overview

 The Emissions Manager (EM) is an Olympus Policy installed into the Kernel.
-Its purpose is to emit new OHM supply into the market in a programmatic way.
+Its purpose is to control potential OHM emissions when OHM trades at a sufficient premium to treasury backing.
 At its core, its schedule is informed by two main variables: the **base emissions rate** and the **minimum premium**.
-This variables are configurable by OCG in the event that they need to be adjusted in the future.
-The calculation of premium (which equals market price / backing price) occurs every 3 epochs and is triggered by the heart.
+These variables are configurable by OCG in the event that they need to be adjusted in the future.
+The calculation of premium (which equals market price / backing price) occurs periodically and can be triggered by the Heart.

-When premium is greater than the minimum premium, the protocol will create a Convertible Deposits auction offering a computed amount of OHM in exchange for new reserves (in the form of USDS).
-If the premium target has not been reached, the auction will be disabled.
+When premium is greater than the minimum premium and the relevant contracts are configured and enabled, the protocol can create a Convertible Deposits auction offering a computed amount of OHM in exchange for new reserves, currently expected to be stablecoin reserves such as USDS.
+If the premium target has not been reached, the auction can be disabled.
 The equation for this emission is: `new supply = total supply * base emissions rate * (premium + 100%) / (minimum premium + 100%)`

 The EmissionManager tracks auction performance over a defined tracking period.
-If OHM is under-sold during the auction, a Bond Protocol market will be created as a fallback mechanism to immediately sell the remaining under-sold OHM, increasing the likelihood that the emissions target will be reached.
+If OHM is under-sold during the auction, the system can use a configured fallback capacity, such as a Bond Protocol market, to sell remaining under-sold OHM.
+If fallback capacity is set to zero, no fallback market is created.

 ## Key Variables & Definitions